nerveband/wp-omni-rss/README.txt

 * Developers integrating WordPress content into other platforms
 * Teams using RSS for content syndication

+= Inspiration =

+This plugin was inspired by Adam Newbold's essay ["Everything is a Web Page"](https://notes.neatnik.net/2025/01/everything-is-a-web-page), which argues that the distinction between static pages and blog posts is merely a mental model.
+All web content can be treated as syndication-worthy pages.
+WP Omni RSS brings this vision to WordPress by allowing you to include any content type in your RSS feed.

-= Core Concepts =
+= Core Concepts (Understand) =

 WP Omni RSS works by extending WordPress's built-in RSS functionality in three key ways:

 1. **Content Selection**: Choose exactly which content types appear in your feed
 2. **Change Tracking**: Add notes about what changed in each update
 3. **Meta Information**: Include additional context with each item

-This plugin was inspired by Adam Newbold's essay ["Everything is a Web Page"](https://notes.neatnik.net/2025/01/everything-is-a-web-page), which argues that all web content can be treated as syndication-worthy pages.

 == Installation ==